 However not all need to be expensive to have a positive impact, and it can be done across a range of levels of play from youth to senior, professional to amateur.

 Below is an example of the work by ISSPF faculty member Slawomir Morawski, who uses some of the most detailed and recognised visuals to implement a methodology.

 The main reason for the gathering of this information, is in order to develop an understanding of the sport, that can further inform the decision-making processes carried out by those who are seeking to enhance their sports performance.

-This is certainly an interesting question as progressing from completing a coaching, sport science degree, medical or therapy related degree to then working in professional football & trying to understanding all the key components, and soft skills that come with jobs in football or careers within sport is complex.
+This is certainly an interesting question as progressing from completing a coaching, sport science degree, medical or therapy-related degree to then working in professional football & trying to understand all the key components, and soft skills that come with jobs in football or careers within sport is complex.